Tolulope-Faseyiku/SALES-REPORT/README.md

 -  The current year has experienced a large reduction of the yearly average rate except for VEB, hence these currencies need to drive the rate downwards continually.

 ### Drawing insights from visualisations
 The report was prepared on Microsoft Power BI and it covered three workbooks as instructed.
-They were named Product Transaction History, Sales Currency Rate and Sales Order Details, they can be viewed in the pibx file SALES REPORT.
+They were named Product Transaction History, Sales Currency Rate and Sales Order Details, they can be viewed in the pbix file SALES REPORT.